Team694/stuy-vision-2016/README.md

 Stuy Vision 2016
 ================

-This is our CV project for FRC 2016: Stronghold.
+This was the beginning our CV project for FRC 2016: Stronghold.
+Work was transferred to our robot [DEStiny](https://github.com/Team694/DEStiny)'s repository when we chose to run the computer vision on the roboRIO, rather than on a Jetson TK1.

 Forked and made using an alumni's project, inspired by [CUAUV](https://github.com/cuauv)'s auv-vision-gui